farcaster-project/containers/electrs/README.md

 Available environment variables:

-- **NETWORK**: a flag intended for the network, but this can be used more broadly as it is directly passed to `electrs` with a prepended `-`
+- **NETWORK**: a flag intended for the network, but this can be used more broadly as it is directly passed to `electrs`
 - **DAEMON_RPC_ADDR**: the address of the bitcoin daemon rpc
 - **ELECTRUM_RPC_PORT**: the port the electrs server is listening on